 Alphabetical by Last Name:

-Ilsa J. Bick is a child and forensic psychiatrist, former Air Force Major, and film buff whose extremely creepy sensibility is shown off in books like the apocalyptic thriller ASHES (Egmont USA).
+Ilsa J. Bick is a child and forensic psychiatrist, former Air Force Major, and film buff whose extremely creepy sensibility is shown off in books like the apocalyptic thriller ASHES Trilogy (Egmont USA) and the forthcoming WHITE SPACE (Egmont USA).

 Gwenda Bond is a blogger and general publishing expert and gadfly who may have stepped fully formed from a 1930's screwball comedy.
-Her debut novel BLACKWOOD is coming in September from the new YA imprint of Angry Robot books.
+Her debut novel BLACKWOOD was a lead title for the launch list of the new imprint Angry Robot Books - next up is GIRL ON A WIRE about a circus daredevil, forthcoming from Skyscape!

 Calef Brown is a poet, artist, teacher and genius whose popular picture books include POLKABATS AND OCTOPUS SLACKS (Houghton) and the #1 NYT bestseller FLAMINGOS ON THE ROOF (Houghton).
-His most recent is a book of inspiration for young artists, DRAGON ROBOT GATORBUNNY (Chronicle).
+His most recent include a book of inspiration for young artists, DRAGON ROBOT GATORBUNNY (Chronicle), and a little book of love and friendship poems, WE GO TOGETHER (Houghton).

 Cynthia von Buhler

 Cathy Camper is a librarian who makes her home in Portland, Oregon.
-She's also author of everything from picture books to YA lit, graphic novel enthusiast, zine creator, bug expert and seed artist. !!
+She's also author of everything from picture books to YA lit, graphic novel enthusiast, zine creator, bug expert and seed artist.
+Her first graphic novels are super-cool and forthcoming from Chronicle Books.

-Nancy Castaldo is the Eastern New York SCBWI regional advisor, and also the very talented author of numerous science and nature books for young people.
+Nancy Castaldo is the Eastern New York SCBWI regional advisor, and also the very talented author of numerous science and nature books for young people, including SNIFFER DOGS: HOW DOGS AND THEIR NOSES SAVE THE WORLD, from Houghton.

 Katherine Coville is an artist, sculptor and doll-maker who lives in a faerie-tree in Upstate New York.
 (That's what I imagine, anyway!)
-She has collaborated with her husband Bruce on many of his books, and news about her own solo novel is coming soon.
+She has collaborated with her husband Bruce on many of his books, but is forging a new career as a novelist: her deliciously gothic debut GOLDEN is coming soon from Knopf/Random House.

 Miriam Forster is a bookseller - and possibly lives inside a coffee machine.
 I theorize that's how she gets the energy to write lush and intense fantasies like CITY OF A THOUSAND DOLLS (HarperCollins).

 Sonia Gensler was probably born in the wrong century, and possibly on the wrong continent... but we'll keep her anyway.
-Her first book THE REVENANT (knopf) is a Victorian ghost story set in an all-girl Cherokee school in the old west, and was the recipient of the Oklahoma book award.
+Her first book THE REVENANT (knopf) is a Victorian ghost story set in an all-girl Cherokee school in the old west, and was the recipient of the Oklahoma book award, her latest is THE DARK BETWEEN, all about spiritualism, seances, and things that go bump in the night.

 Emily Hainsworth can groom dogs better than you.
 But she won't cause she's too busy writing brilliant high concept YA like her debut THROUGH TO YOU (Balzer+Bray/HarperCollins 2012).
 More great stuff to come!

 Eric A. Kimmel is the prolific, award-winning and beloved author of such inspired tales as HERSHEL AND THE HANUKKAH GOBLINS.
-His most recent is JACK AND THE GIANT BARBECUE (Marshall Cavendish).
+His most recent is the delightful HANUKKAH BEAR from Holiday House.
+Eric tells stories that you'll remember for a lifetime.

 Kristen Kittscher is a spy who...oh I probably shouldn't have said that.
 Ahem.
 She's totally NOT a spy, but the absolutely normal *cough* author of tween mysteries WIG IN THE WINDOW and TIARA ON THE TERRACE (harpercollins 2013).

 James Klise was a 2011 Stonewall Award Honoree for his first novel LOVE DRUGGED (Flux).
-His next novel is OUTSIDER ARTISTS (Algonquin), the story of a crime and its aftermath told from ten points of view, all of them unreliable.
+His next novel is THE ART OF SECRETS (Algonquin), the story of a crime and its aftermath told from ten points of view, all of them unreliable.

 Erin J. Lange is a news producer by day and YA author by night.
 Her stories are edgy and dark, but full of heart.
-Her debut YA, BUTTER (Bloomsbury), was released in Fall 2012.
+Her debut YA, BUTTER (Bloomsbury), was released in Fall 2012, her latest is DEAD ENDS, also from Bloomsbury, and there are more titles coming soon to a bookstore near you.

 R.C.
-Lewis is a high school math and physics teacher at a school for the deaf.
-Her debut novel is super-awesome geeky-tough-chick science fiction, and it is forthcoming from Disney/Hyperion.
+Lewis is a high school math and physics teacher.
+Her debut novel is a work of geeky-tough-chick science fiction awesomeness called STITCHING SNOW, and it is forthcoming from Disney/Hyperion.

 Sarah Darer Littman is an award-winning author and outspoken political commentator whose YA books have started vital conversations about tough topics.
 Her latest is WANT TO GO PRIVATE?
 (Scholastic) - an important and unputdownable book about a girl who is targeted by an internet predator.